Graviton-Code-Editor/sample-theme/readme.md

 ## 🎨 Sample Theme

 Sample theme for Graviton.
-It's basically a port from Dark theme.
+Ported from the Night theme.

 ## 🕹 Developing
 This theme has been tested in Graviton v2.0.88.